 NAFCU is excited to work with Director Kraninger to ensure a healthy regulatory environment in which credit unions can grow, thrive and successfully serve their membership.
 NAFCU haswith Kraninger, highlighting the value of credit unions to the nation’s economy and, in particular, individuals of modest means.
 At a with Kraninger, NAFCU President and CEO Dan Berger discussed issues relevant to credit unions, including: implementing provisions of the NAFCU-backed Economic Growth, Regulatory Relief, and Consumer Protection Act (S. 2155), reporting on Home Mortgage Disclosure Act (HMDA) data, ensuring fintech competes on a level playing field with credit unions, the CFPB’s proposed changes to its Payday Rule, and compliance with the TILA/RESPA integrated disclosure (TRID) rule.
 NAFCU has also urged Kraninger to more actively use the CFPB’s exemption authority to excuse credit unions from certain rulemakings.

-In 2019 thus far, the CFPB has taken action on several notable rulemakings/issues, and NAFCU has actively engaged to ensure credit unions’ concerns are taken into account:
+In 2019, the CFPB took action on several notable rulemakings/issues, and NAFCU has actively engaged to ensure credit unions’ concerns are taken into account:

 - Payday Rule: The CFPB issued proposals in February to amend and delay the 2017 Payday Rule.
 NAFCU supported the delay of the compliance date, and the CFPB finalized the delay in June.
 NAFCU also commented on the proposed amendments and met with the CFPB, asking for an exemption for all iterations of the NCUA’s payday alternative loan (PAL) program.